microsoft/dicom-server/docs/Quickstarts/dicom-cast.md

 ## Authentication

 The authentication used will depend on setup of your DICOM Server and your FHIR Server.
 For additional information regarding setting up authentication see [this documentation](/converter/dicom-cast/docs/authentication.md).

+Below is an example of the settings need to be added to the KeyValut for OAuth2ClientCredential

+- DicomWeb--Authentication--Enabled : true
+- DicomWeb--Authentication--AuthenticationType : OAuth2ClientCredential
+- DicomWeb--Authentication--OAuth2ClientCredential--TokenUri : ```<AAD tenant token uri>```
+- DicomWeb--Authentication--OAuth2ClientCredential--Resource : ```Application ID URI of the resource app```
+- DicomWeb--Authentication--OAuth2ClientCredential--Scope : ```Application ID URI of the resource app```
+- DicomWeb--Authentication--OAuth2ClientCredential--ClientId : ```Client Id of the client app```
+- DicomWeb--Authentication--OAuth2ClientCredential--ClientSecret : ```Client app secret```